 When you speak to your kid, you expose them to new vocabulary words.
 The number of words your little one hears may be directly related to the size of their vocabulary later on.

-After children solve a jigsaw puzzle, they typically are interested to learn about the assembled image.
+After solving a jigsaw puzzle, children are typically interested to learn about the assembled image.
 So, they talk with their parents and ask questions about things they see in the puzzle like the different animals and plants.
 This helps them learn new words and develop their speech.

 As a parent, you can also take the initiative here by playing some language games such as:

 - After the puzzle is complete, ask your little one to point to items of different colors or to identify different objects, then to talk about them.